 The SALSA MS-MLPA Probemix ME034-C1 Multi-locus Imprinting contains 38 (MS-)MLPA probes with amplification products between 122 and 466 nucleotides (nt).
 25 MS-MLPA probes contain an HhaI recognition site and provide information on the methylation status of different sequences in genes known to be methylated in either the paternal or the maternal allele.
 This includes three probes for each of the following genes: H19

 , two probes for each of the following genes: KCNQ1OT1

 , and one probe for each of the following genes: NESP55

 .
 All probes present will also give information on copy number changes in the analysed sample.
-In addition, 11 reference probes are included which are not affected by HhaI digestion and detect genes located outside the chromosomal regions targeted by this probemix.
+In addition, 11 reference probes are included that are not affected by HhaI digestion and detect genes located outside the chromosomal regions targeted by this probemix.
 Also, two digestion control probes are included in this probemix indicating whether or not restriction endonuclease digestion in the MS-MLPA reaction was complete.
-Complete probe sequences and the identity of the genes detected by the reference probes is available online (www.mlpa.com
+Complete probe sequences and the identity of the genes detected by the reference probes are available online (www.mrcholland.com

 This probemix contains nine quality control fragments generating amplification products between 64 and 105 nt: four DNA Quantity fragments (Q-fragments), two DNA Denaturation fragments (D-fragments), one Benchmark fragment, and one chromosome X and one chromosome Y-specific fragment.
 More information on how to interpret observations on these control fragments can be found in the MS-MLPA General Protocol and online at www.mrcholland.com